-1 December 1963 The 4518th Combat Crew Training Squadron activated and assigned to the wing to conduct German Air Force F-104G training.
+1 April 1964 The 4540th Combat Crew Training Group activated as a subordinate to the wing to conduct German Air Force F-104G training.
 The Group Commander, Col J.D.
 Collingsworth, was an equal to the Deputy Commander for Operations.
-The 4518th, Combat Crew Training
+The 4518th, Combat Crew Training Squadron was assigned to the group.